-Export: You can export the table as Excel spreadsheet, and the Sankey diagram or bar chart as image.
+Export: You can export the table as an Excel spreadsheet, or an image of the currently active visualization (including the table).

 Table Export:

 - If Show Count is selected, only the number of co-occurrences are exported. - If Show Coefficient is selected, only the c-coefficient and not the absolute number of hits are exported. - If you have selected both, both are exported.